Kainmueller-Lab/PatchPerPix_experiments/nuclei3d/Readme.md

 ## Data
 Unfortunately the data is not public at this moment.
+(If you have access to the data, and would like to know the train/val/test split specified by StarDist, please just send us an email.)

 ## Setups